Skip to main content

 Overseas sales and double tax agreements

-New Zealand has reciprocal resale payment agreements with Australia and the United Kingdom (UK).
+New Zealand will have reciprocal resale payment agreements with Australia and the United Kingdom (UK).
 Artists living in those countries will receive the resale payment when their artwork is resold in New Zealand.

 Artists living in New Zealand will receive a resale payment when their artwork is resold in Australia or the UK.